- Developed by J. Welles Wilder, Jr. during the 1970s, helps to quantify the changes in price and their momentum.

 What is an RSI Failure Swing?

-An Relative Strength Index failure swing is an advanced technique of trading RSI divergences.
+A Relative Strength Index Failure Swing is an advanced technique of trading RSI Divergences.

-In case of an RSI divergence, both price and the indicator diverge from one another indicating loss of momentum in the trend.
+In the case of a Relative Strength Index divergence, both price and the indicator diverge from one another indicating loss of momentum in the trend.

-Failure Swing Top: A failure swing top takes place when price makes a higher high but RSI fails to make a higher high and falls below the recent swing low (fail point) of the indicator triggering a sell signal.
+A failure swing top takes place when the price makes a higher high but RSI fails to make a higher high and falls below the recent swing low (fail point) of the indicator triggering a sell signal.

-More importantly, during the first high RSI goes above the 70 overbought level while during the second high, the indicator makes a swing high below the 70 overbought level.
+More importantly, during the first high RSI goes above the 70 overbought levels while during the second high, the indicator makes a swing high below the 70 overbought levels.

-Failure Swing Bottom: A failure swing bottom takes place when price makes a lower low but RSI fails to make a lower low and rises above the recent swing high (fail point) of the indicator triggering a buy signal.
+A failure swing bottom takes place when the price makes a lower low but RSI fails to make a lower low and rises above the recent swing high (fail point) of the indicator triggering a buy signal.

-More importantly, during the first low RSI goes below the 30 oversold level while during the second low, the indicator makes a swing low above the 30 oversold level.
+More importantly, during the first low RSI goes below the 30 oversold levels while during the second low, the indicator makes a swing low above the 30 oversold levels.

 To conclude, we can say that trading RSI failure swings could be a great way to trade off the charts that can have a positive impact on your portfolio.